 top of page

-At The Circle H Ranch, we are dedicated to providing a lifelong safe haven for Sulcata tortoises and Box turtles.
-As these incredible creatures can live for over 70 years, some around 100.
-Our commitment is a long-term one that relies on the kindness of our community.
+At The Circle H Ranch in Luling Texas, we are dedicated to providing a lifelong safe haven for our Sulcata tortoises, Box turtles and any other large Tortoise that needs a safe, very large place to live out its days.
+These incredible creatures can typically live for over 70 years, some up to 150 years!!
+Besides being long lived they can weigh in excess of 100 pounds!!
+Our commitment is a long-term one that relies on the kindness of our community and family.
+We have homes lined up for our Tortoises for when we pass.
 Here is how you can help us continue our work focusing on ensuring their physical and mental well-being.

-• Donate Supplies: We are always in need of tortoise-safe plants, hibiscus cuttings, and spineless opuntia cactus to keep our "living pantry" stocked.
+• Donate Supplies: We are always in need of tortoise-safe plants, hibiscus trees, and spineless cactus pads to keep our "living pantry" stocked.

 • Monetary Contributions: Your donations go directly toward habitat maintenance, specialized veterinary care, and expanding our rescue facilities.